Introducing curated Collections

 Harburg is currently one of the most popular areas in Hamburg and offers many areas of stunningly beautiful nature.
 Nonetheless, average rental prices are low here.
 You can expect to rent a furnished one-bedroom flat for between €1.000 and €1.300 per month.

 Living in Hamburg-Mitte

-People who want the bright lights and bustling excitement of the city tend to gravitate towards Mitte.
-This district is actually home to several sub-districts, each with its own identity.
-The main residential areas are Hamm, Horn and the harbour area in Steinwerder.
+People who like the bright lights and bustling excitement of the city tend to gravitate towards Mitte.
+This district actually consists of several sub-districts, each with its own identity.
+The main residential areas are Hamm, Horn, and the harbour area in Steinwerder.
 There is also a large LGBT community in St. Georg.

-Mitte has everything you could wish for in a major city.
+Mitte offers its residents everything they could wish for.
 There’s a huge shopping district in Jungfernstieg, as well as a massive business quarter at HafenCity.
-This part of Hamburg also attracts those interested in the arts, thanks to the presence of landmarks such as the Elbphilharmonie concert hall.
+This part of Hamburg also attracts those interested in the arts and architecture, thanks to famous landmarks such as the Elbphilharmonie concert hall.

 Rent prices in Hamburg-Mitte